SModelS/smodels/docs/manual/source/Installation.rst

  * Every external tool can also be compiled individually, run e.g.::

      make pythia6 pythia8 nllfast resummino

+   Remember, though, that the compilers as well as Resummino's dependencies (boost, gsl, see above) need to be installed already.

  * If Python's *setuptools* is installed in your machine, SModelS and its dependencies can also be installed without the use of pip.